egarciamartin/agusmakmun.github.io/index.md

 ---

 I am a PhD student in Machine Learning at Blekinge Institute of Technology, in Sweden.
 I am working under the project *Scalable resource- efficient systems for big data analytics* funded by the Knowledge Foundation (Sweden), advised by Niklas Lavesson and Håkan grahn.

 # Research Interests
 ---

 The main focus of my thesis is on making **machine learning** algorithms more **energy efficiency**.
-In particular, I have studied the energy consumption patterns of one kind of **streaming algorithms**, and then proposed new ways to design such algorithms to reduce their energy consumption.
+In particular, I have studied the energy consumption patterns of **streaming algorithms**, and then proposed new algorithm extensions that reduce their energy consumption.
 Some of my research interests are the following:

 * Energy Efficiency in Machine Learning